Language and Culture Center

 The Center contains the following areas: Media Viewing Lounges, Lounge Area, Collaborative Study Area, Digital Audio Stations, Media Creation Booth and an Audio Booth.

-Students, individually or in small groups, can view foreign films, international news or educational programming provided through multiregional DVD players and an extensive set of satellite TV channels.
+Students, individually or in small groups, can view foreign films, international news or educational programming provided through multiregional VHS or DVD players and cable TV channels.
 Students and faculty can also use the area for informal in-person meetings and discussion.

 Media Creation Booth